-However the process can be slow due to the loading time of material, material cure time and time taken to unload parts from tool so if large quantities of parts are required then it is essential to use a large tool with multiple cavities to ensure maximum yield.
+However the process can be slow due to the loading time of material, material cure time and time taken to unload parts from the tool, so if large quantities of parts are required then it is essential to use a large tool with multiple cavities to ensure maximum yield.

-Deciding on best moulding process is generally best left to your supplier, it may be compression, transfer or injection moulding that would be best, they will be decide the method based on the product design, quality finish required and quantity of parts required.
+Deciding on best moulding process is generally best left to your supplier, it may be compression, transfer or injection moulding that would be best, they will be able to decide the method based on the product design, quality of finish required and quantity of parts required.